1. Compare AWS and OpenStack

 8. Define the Networking Managers in OpenStack Cloud.

 Flat Network Manager: This places all VMs on a single network utilizing the same subnet and bridge as created by the administrator.
-Thus, all VMs share the same network that can be interconnected and are known to have Flat Network Manager.
+Thus, all VMs share the same network that can be interconnected and are known to have a Flat Network Manager.

 - Flat DHCP Network Manager: Much similar to the above except that the IP addresses to VM are assigned via DHCP (Dynamic Host Configuration Protocol).